Go Back Email LinkDownload PDF

 • 1 cup beef broth, preferably low sodium

-• 1 tablespoon Dijon mustard, optional for depth
+• 1 tbsp Dijon mustard, optional for depth

 • Salt and freshly ground black pepper, to taste